adambard/learnxinyminutes-docs/opengl.html.markdown

 glUseProgram(0);
 // The glUniform*() calls have to be dont, while the program is bound.
 ```
-The application should now display the texture at the defined position and size.
+The application should now display the texture at the defined position and size.<br>
 You can find the current code here: [OpenGL - 4](https://pastebin.com/9ahpFLkY)
 ```cpp
 // There are many math librarys for OpenGL, which create